What Challenges Might We Experience Once a Child Joins

-Many parents are perplexed by behaviors they see in their adopted or foster children.
-If your adopted child is exhibiting difficult behaviors, here are factors to consider:
+Many parents are perplexed by behaviours they see in their adopted or foster children.
+If your adopted child is exhibiting difficult behaviours, here are factors to consider:

-Biological Factors: Hunger, fatigue, or underhydration can profoundly impact behavior.
+Biological Factors: Hunger, fatigue, or under-hydration can profoundly impact behaviour.
 Keep a regular routine with plenty of healthy snacks and water.
 It is a good idea to provide these before a child is overly hungry or thirsty, as some adopted or foster children have difficulty sensing their bodily cues.
-Additionally, vitamin deficiency or other hormonal imbalances can affect sleep, energy levels, and brain chemistry needed to manage emotions and behaviors (Purvis & Cross, 2018).
+Additionally, vitamin deficiency or other hormonal imbalances can affect sleep, energy levels, and brain chemistry needed to manage emotions and behaviours (Purvis & Cross, 2018).
 You can talk with your pediatrician about supplements or medications that may help balance your child’s body chemistry.

-Expression of Needs: It is important to remember that all behavior is a form of communication.
+Expression of Needs: It is important to remember that all behaviour is a form of communication.
 Many children in adoption or foster situations did not have responsive, attuned caregivers to show them healthy ways to express feelings.
-This leaves them struggling to communicate through behaviors that you may find confusing, scary, or hurtful.
-This table offers some possible ways to interpret behaviors that your child is exhibiting
+This leaves them struggling to communicate through behaviours that you may find confusing, scary, or hurtful.
+This table offers some possible ways to interpret behaviours that your child is exhibiting

 Children can also experience trauma triggers in their environment which they cannot express.
 From their environments and interactions with caregivers, they also developed survival skills to help them cope.
 For instance, a child may learn to imitate violence or to lie to avoid abuse from a caregiver, or to steal or hoard things to make sure their needs are met.
 While distressing, these behaviours may have developed as a survival strategy for your child (Purvis & Cross, 2018).

 Read on to learn more about trauma and how it affects our parenting.